-We were in Colombia for exact 2 weeks, first in Barranquilla, than Cartagena de Índias and back to Barranquilla.
+We were in Colombia for exact 2 weeks, first in Barranquilla, then Cartagena de Índias and back to Barranquilla.
 But it was not nearly enough time to get a feeling about the country.
-The reason we visited Colombia, was not to travel around, but rather a more romantic occasion, we were there for a Wedding, but that’s a whole other post 😉
+The reason we visited Colombia, was not to travel around, but rather a more romantic occasion, we were there for a Wedding, but that’s a whole other history 😉

 The preparation for the trip started a couple of months before with the booking of flights, hotel and small details.
 Finding the dress for the wedding was also not an easy task, you can see my drama here.
 But the most important part was checking the vaccinations we needed to actually be able to enter Colombia and how to exchange money from Euros to Pesos.

 Coming from Brazil I had almost all vaccinations needed as a kid, except from Yellow fever which is the most important one.
 Most parts of Colombia can only be entered if can prove you’ve been vaccinated.
 The same goes for the national parks which are the most tourist attraction.

 In Berlin we found a specialized center for vaccinations (institut für tropenmedizin und internationale gesundheit) where we found all information we needed.
 A consultation with a doctor, to be sure which vaccinations you need (you can research before and it os not necessary) will cost you 10EUR, the injections itself costs up to 60EUR (40EUR for yellow fever), but, at least in Germany, it might be a good idea to talk to your family doctor first as vaccinations for Hepatitis A, B and some other disease can be taken in a regular clinic for less money or even be covered by your health insurance.

 Exchanging money for Colombia